 Moving out of poverty is no longer a short process of following a simple roadmap to a good job.
 It has become a lengthy, complex navigational challenge requiring individuals to rely on strong executive function (EF) skills (impulse control, working memory, and mental flexibility) in order to effectively manage life’s competing demands and optimize their decisions over many years.

 –Elisabeth Babcock, President & CEO of EMPath

-Volunteer mentors work one-on-one with low-income program participants twice a month for a year.
-After eight hours of initial training, they commit to four to six hours of mentoring/coaching per month.
-Mentors are compassionate, open to learning in challenging situations, and eager to coach an adult program participant to establish a pathway to economic self-sufficiency.
-A background check is required.
-Training will begin in February 2019 for a March 11, 2019 program start.
-Click here to learn more about Mobility Mentoring.
+Mobility Mentoring® Coaches work one-on-one with low-income program participants twice a month for a year.
+After 6 hours of initial training, they commit to 4-6 hours of 1:1 coaching per month.
+Mobility Mentoring®Coaches are compassionate, open to learning, know how to handle challenging situations, and eager to coach an adult program participant to establish a pathway to economic self-sufficiency.
+A volunteer application and background check is required.
+Trainings are offered on an ongoing basis.